01 Alp Trupchun - CLOSED

 This varied walk requires a certain amount of effort and is not often undertaken.
 It offers wonderful views into the Cluozza valley, towards the Engadine and the dominating peak of Piz Linard.

-Comparable to a Swiss Alpine Club mountain hut, Chamanna Cluozza is the only hut within the Park that offers overnight accommodation; with 58 sleeps.
-Note: closed for overnight stays in 2021
+Comparable to a Swiss Alpine Club mountain hut, Chamanna Cluozza is the only hut within the Park that offers overnight accommodation; with 61 sleeps.
+Caution: The Cluozza hut is already closed (end of season 16.10.2022)

 One of the Park’s classics: this is a walk that gives plenty of opportunity to observe animals, many species of flora, and fascinating geological features such as dinosaur tracks or fossilised corals.